bmmpxf/geoserver/doc/en/user/source/rest/api/coverages.rst

 .. _rest_api_coverages_recurse:

-The ``recurse`` parameter is used to recursively delete all layers that reference by the specified coverage.
-Allowable values for this parameter are "true" or "false".
+The ``recurse`` parameter recursively deletes all layers referenced by the specified coverage.
+Permitted values for this parameter are "true" or "false".
 The default value is "false".